rabbitmq/internals/authorization_and_authentication.md

 If backend is defined by a tuple, the first element will be used as an `AuthN` module and the second as the `AuthZ` one.
-If it is defined by an atom, it willbe used for both `AuthN` and `AuthZ`.
+If it is defined by an atom, it will be used for both `AuthN` and `AuthZ`.

 When a backend is defined by a list, the server will use modules in the chain in order until one of them returns a positive result or the list is exhausted (the Chain of Responsibility